 I want you to check your LinkedIn SSI right now.
 You just need to be logged in to LinkedIn and click this link.

 You should see something like this:

 This is my own SSI.
 As you can see, it looks pretty optimized.
 If you check the top right corner, you’ll see that I’m in the Top 1% of my industry.

-Now compare your SSI results with your average industry profile.
+Now compare your LinkedIn SSI score with your average industry profile.

 If you take a look at the bottom of the results page, you’ll see something like this:

 That gives you two important insights: first, how people in your industry are doing.
 And second, your relative position in your network.

 This is very important, because it puts your LinkedIn SSI in context and gives you a guideline for improvement.

 Now let’s take a quick look at the 4 key factors that LinkedIn says can improve your SSI score.